JohnLyu2/fastsmt/README.md

 This repo makes minor modificaiton to the [FastSMT Github repository](https://github.com/eth-sri/fastsmt), mainly for compatability with Z3-4.12.2.
 We have also included our FastSMT experiment configuarion json files in `fastsmt/experiments/configs/ijcai24`.

-# Website

-Website of the project is available at [fastsmt.ethz.ch](http://fastsmt.ethz.ch)

 ## Setup Instructions

 Clone this repository and navigate under the repo root